aryn-ai/sycamore/docs/source/key_concepts/transforms.md

 # Transforms

-Sycamore has various transforms which operate on the docset to prepare and enhance your unstructured data.
-Majority of the transforms are designed such that you can easily pass in your implementation of the transform.
+In Sycamore, a transform is a method that operates on a ``DocSet`` and returns a new ``DocSet``.
+Sycamore provides a number of these transforms directly in the ``DocSet`` class to prepare and enhance your unstructured data.
+In order to support a variety of data types and machine learning models, many of these transforms are customizable with different implementations.

 ## Embed
-The Embed Transform is responsible for generating embeddings for your documents or specific document segments.
+The Embed Transform is responsible for generating embeddings for your Documents or Elements.
+These embeddings are stored in a special ``embedding`` property on each document.
-These generated embeddings are then incorporated into the document structure under the designated "embedding" property.
-Sycamore will automatically batch records and leverage GPUs where appropriate during the embedding generation process.
-Furthermore, you have the flexibility to seamlessly integrate various embedding models by implementing the Embedder class.
-For example, the SentenceTransformerEmbedder uses SentenceTransformer model to generate embeddings.
+The initial embedding implementation is the ``SentenceTransformerEmbedder``, which embeds the text representation of each document using any of the models from the popular [SentenceTransformers framework](https://www.sbert.net/).
+For example, the following code embeds a ``DocSet`` with the [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model:

 ```python
 embedder = SentenceTransformerEmbedder(batch_size=100, model_name="sentence-transformers/all-MiniLM-L6-v2")
 embedded_doc_set = docset.embed(embedder)
 ```

+During execution, Sycamore will automatically batch records and leverage GPUs where appropriate.

 ## Explode

-The Explode Transform converts document elements into higher-level parent documents.
-This is primarily useful when you want to ingest chunks of your document as independent records into a data store like OpenSearch.
+The Explode transform converts the elements of each document into top-level documents.
+For example, if you explode a ``DocSet`` with a single document containing two elements, the resulting ``DocSet`` will have three documents -- the original plus a new ``Document`` for each of the elements.

 ```python
 exploded_doc_set = docset.explode()
 ```

+The primary use of the explode transform is to embed and ingest chunks of your document, the elements, as independent records in a data store like OpenSearch.

-## Extract_Entity
+## ExtractEntity
-The Extract Entity Transform extracts semantically meaningful information from your documents with just a few examples by leveraging LLMs.
-These extracted entities are then incorporated into the document structure under the properties.
+The Extract Entity Transform extracts semantically meaningful information from your documents.
+The ``OpenAIEntityExtractor`` leverages one of OpenAI's LLMs to perform this extraction with just a few examples.
+These extracted entities are then incorporated as properties into the document structure.
+The following code shows how to provide an example template for extracting a title using the gpt-3.5-turbo model.
-You can easily configure this transform by providing your implementation of the EntityExtractor class.
-For instance, in the following example the OpenAIEntityExtractor utilizes an OpenAI model gpt-3.5-turbo to extract the entity "title" :

 ```python
 openai_llm = OpenAI(OpenAIModels.GPT_3_5_TURBO.value)